CyberFlameGO/svnpython/Doc/library/test.rst

    .. versionadded:: 2.6
 .. class:: EnvironmentVarGuard()

    Class used to temporarily set or unset environment variables.
-Instances can be used as a context manager and have a complete dictionary interface for querying/modifying the underlying ``os.environ``.
-After exit from the context manager all changes to environment variables done through this instance will be rolled back.
+Instances can be used as a context manager.

    .. versionadded:: 2.6
-   .. versionchanged:: 2.7
-      Added dictionary interface.

 .. method:: EnvironmentVarGuard.set(envvar, value)

    Temporarily set the environment variable ``envvar`` to the value of ``value``.

 .. method:: EnvironmentVarGuard.unset(envvar)

    Temporarily unset the environment variable ``envvar``.

 .. class:: WarningsRecorder()